PaddlePaddle/docs/docs/design/phi/design_cn.md

   BFLOAT16,

   NUM_DATA_TYPES,
-  // See Note [ Why we need ALL in baisc kernel key member? ] ALL_DTYPE = UNDEFINED,
+  // See Note [ Why we need ALL in basic kernel key member? ] ALL_DTYPE = UNDEFINED,
 };
 ```